harphub/oper-harp-verif/docs/Tutorial.md

 - Surface: Data is grouped by `fcst_cycle` and the SID grouping specified by the `verif:domains` option in the config file (this is stored under the variable `station_group` in the scripts).
 Verification scores are then computed as a function of leadtime, valid date, and valid hour.
 - Upper air: Data is group by the SID grouping specified by the `verif:domains_UA` option and scores computed as a function of leadtime and valid hour.
 If `verif:domains_UA` is missing from the config (or set ot NULL), then `verif:domains` will be used for the SID grouping.

+### Using the forecast analysis as observations (experimental)

+In certain cases you may want to compare model forecasts against model analyses (i.e. forecats at lead time = 0) instead of observations.
+This can be achieved by using the `verif$model_as_obs` config option along witht he associated name, path, and template options described on the config file section.
+For example, a typical use case here would be to read model analyses from forecast sqlite files (FCTABLE) at observation stations and then compare the model forecasts at the observation stations against these.
+All of the workflow proceeds as normal except that the observations are substitued for model analyses at observation stations.
+Should be considered as an experimental feature.

 ### Output

 `point_verif.R` will produce standard harp `.rds` files which contain the full suite of verification scores available in harp by default.
 These files will be stored in: